kelvins/awesome-mlops/README.md

 * [Magda](https://github.com/magda-io/magda) - A federated, open-source data catalog for all your big data and small data.
 * [Metacat](https://github.com/Netflix/metacat) - Unified metadata exploration API service for Hive, RDS, Teradata, Redshift, S3 and Cassandra.
 * [OpenMetadata](https://open-metadata.org/) - A Single place to discover, collaborate and get your data right.

+## Data Enrichment

+*Tools and libraries for data enrichment.*

+* [Upgini](https://github.com/upgini/upgini) - Data & feature enrichment library for machine learning: automatically enriches your training dataset with only the accuracy improving features from public and community shared data sources.

 ## Data Exploration